hasinhayder/wpsqlite/readme.md

 ```

 ## Post Installation Requirement
+**Important**

-if you want to install plugins and themes in your freshly installed WordPress site from the admin panel, just open your wp-config.php and add the following line
+If you want to install plugins and themes in your freshly installed WordPress site from the admin panel, just open your `wp-config.php` and add the following line

 ```php
 define ('FS_METHOD', 'direct');